d12frosted/elpa-mirror/gnu/consult-readme.txt

   supported by Consult.
 Give them a try and find out which interaction model fits best for you!

+  • The builtin completion UI, which pops up the `*Completions*' buffer.
+  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI.
   • [selectrum by Radon Rosborough]: Alternative vertical completion system.
   • [icomplete-vertical by Omar Antolín Camarena]: Vertical completion system based on Icomplete.
 Icomplete-vertical is only needed for Emacs 27, built-in on Emacs 28.
-  • [embark by Omar Antolín Camarena]: Completion based on live updating Embark collect buffer.
-  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI.

   You can integrated Consult with special programs or with other packages in the wider Emacs ecosystem.
 You may want to install some of